life4/deal/docs/basic/intro.md

 It's not "advanced usage", there is nothing advanced or difficult.
 It's about writing better contracts or saving a bit of time.
 Not important but very useful.
 So, don't be afraid to dive in this section!

+1. [More on writing contracts](../details/contracts) gives you additional tools to reuse and simplify contracts.
 1. [module_load](../details/module_load) allows you to control what happens at the module load (import) time.
 1. [Dispatch](../details/dispatch) is a way to combine multiple implementations for a function into one based on pre-conditions.
 1. [Documentation](../details/docs) provides information on generating documentation for functions with contracts (using Sphinx).
 1. [Stubs](../details/stubs) is a way to store some contracts in a JSON file instead of the source code.
 It can be helpful for third-party libraries.
 Some stubs already inside Deal.
-1. [More about testing](../details/tests) provides information on finding memory leaks and tweaking tests generation.
+1. [More on testing](../details/tests) provides information on finding memory leaks and tweaking tests generation.
-1. [Validators](../details/validators) is a way to describe complex contracts using [Marshmallow](https://github.com/marshmallow-code/marshmallow) or another validation library.
 1. [Recipes](../details/recipes) is the place to learn more about best practices of using contracts.

 ## Additional tools